Clinton struggled to fit in with Obama's White House, emails show

 OBAMA COMPARISONS

-Informal adviser Blumenthal showed concern in an email that the former first lady would be compared unfavorably to Obama as a public speaker.
+Informal adviser Blumenthal showed concern in an email that the former first lady would be compared unfavourably to Obama as a public speaker.

 A controversial figure, Blumenthal has had ties to the Clinton family since Bill Clinton's White House years.